Vladimir7280/dash-masternode-tool/doc/proposals.md

 ## Browsing and voting on proposals

-Version 0.9.8 of *DMT* introduced functionality for *masternode owners* (MNOs) to review and cast votes on current proposals.
+Version 0.9.8 of *FIXMT* introduced functionality for *masternode owners* (MNOs) to review and cast votes on current proposals.
 In addition to MNOs, this feature is also useful to *proposal owners*, who can use it to track and analyze voting progress on their proposals.

 To use these features, open the *Proposals* window by clicking the `Proposals` buttom in the main application window or the `Tools->Proposals` menu item.
 The following window appears: